 Its construction began at the end of the 19th century and was inspired by byzantine-roman style churches like the Périgueux and St Mark’s Basilica in Venice.

-Today, the Sacré Coeur is another one of worthseeing Paris landmarks, popular for its elevated position which provides a wonderful view over the capital city.
+Today, the Sacré Coeur is another one of the worthy Paris landmarks, popular for its elevated position which provides a wonderful view over the capital city.

-Now that you have discovered Paris Landmarks behind your screen, do not hesitate to come discover them in person for real!
+Now that you have discovered Paris Landmarks behind your screen, do not hesitate to come discover them in person!